Divyanshu422/NOTEBOOK/JavaScript/ProCoder/68. LocalStorage/Readme.md

 # Commit 5: Saving the Object in the local storage [ index5.html file in Code 4 folder]

 - code in the file `[ index5.html ]` in the `Code4` folder

+# Commit 6: Application of saving the Object in the local storage -> using input field